hkustDB/CROWN/experiments/snb_datagen/README.md

 3. Create a database in PostgreSql with name `snb_sf${SF}`
 4. Run `bash snb_data_convert.sh`
 5. The converted data can be found under `${BASE_PATH}/SF_${SF}`

+## WindowSize
+The window size is 180 days by default, and the window step must be half of the window size.
+You can set window size to another value by replacing 180 in `snb_data_convert.sh`.
+Then you should substitute 15552000 with the corresponding seconds.